-Olly olly oxen free is a phrase most commonly used in children’s games, especially hide and seek, to signal that other players are safe to come out of hiding.
+Olly olly oxen free is a phrase most commonly used in children’s games, especially when playing hide and seek, to signal that other players are safe to come out of hiding.
 But intuitively, this phrase makes little sense.

 Where did the phrase olly olly oxen free come from anyway?
 Let’s dig into this a little bit deeper and finally figure out what it really means.